World War II

 He left with the Perth Regiment as a Company Commander in 1941.
 While in Italy, Andrew became second in command.
 In 1944 during the fighting on the gothic line Lieut-Col Reid was injured and Andrew took command of the regiment as Lieutenant Colonel.

 During his time in command, the Perth Regiment was successful in every activity in which they participated.
 In recognition of his service, Andrew was awarded the Distinguished Service Order which recognizes distinguished service by officers.
-The award was presented while Andrew and the Regiment were stationed in Sneek, Holland.
+The award was presented while Andrew and the Regiment were stationed in Sneek, Netherlands.

 In 1946, Col Andrew, because of his legal background, was chosen to defend Major-Gen. Kurt Meyer, a Nazi Officer charged with being responsible for murdering Canadian prisoners.
 Meyer was convicted and condemned to death.
 Just before the ship carrying the Perth Regiment was about to leave the port, Col. Andrew returned from the Meyer war trial.